 Skip to main content

-Southwest Airlines has announced sweeping policy and fare changes that will begin to go into effect in mid-2025.
-These updates eliminate many of the hallmarks Southwest has long been known for and many travelers have come to rely on, including Wanna Get Away fares and free checked bags.
+Southwest Airlines announced sweeping policy and fare changes that began taking effect in mid-2025.
+These updates have altered many of the hallmarks Southwest has long been known for and many travelers have come to rely on, including Wanna Get Away fares and free checked bags.

 The Travel Team is here to help you navigate changing airfares and policy updates so you can make the right choice for your travel needs.
 Southwest passengers should be aware of the following changes.